teodevgroup/teo/README.md

 TEO
 ===
-The next generation HTTP server.
+The new generation server software.

 ## Roadmap